WeblateOrg/weblate/docs/admin/upgrade.rst

 Upgrade from 4.1 to 4.2
 ~~~~~~~~~~~~~~~~~~~~~~~

-Please follow :ref:`generic-upgrade-instructions` to perform the upgrade.
+Please follow :ref:`generic-upgrade-instructions` to upgrade.

 Notable configuration or dependencies changes:

 * Upgrading from 3.x releases is not longer supported, please upgrade to 4.0 or 4.1 first.
-* There are some new and updated requirements.
+* Some new and updated requirements.
-* There are several changes in :file:`settings_example.py`, most notable new middleware and changed application ordering.
+* Several changes in :file:`settings_example.py`, most notable new middleware and changed application ordering.
-* The keys for JSON based formats no longer include a leading dot.
-The strings are adjusted during the database migration, but external components may need to be adjusted in case you rely on keys in exports or API.
+* The keys for JSON-based formats no longer include a leading dot.
+Strings are adjusted during the database migration, but external components may need adjusting if you rely on keys in exports or API.
-* The Celery configuration was changed to no longer use a ``memory`` queue.
+* The Celery configuration no longer use a ``memory`` queue.
 Please adjust your startup scripts and ``CELERY_TASK_ROUTES`` setting to reflect this.
 * The Weblate domain is now configured in the settings, see :setting:`SITE_DOMAIN` (or :envvar:`WEBLATE_SITE_DOMAIN`).
 You will have to configure it before running Weblate.
-* The username and e-mail fields on user database now should be unique regardless of case.
+* The username and e-mail fields in the user database should now be unique regardless of case.
 It was mistakenly not enforced with PostgreSQL.

 .. seealso:: :ref:`generic-upgrade-instructions`

 Upgrade from 4.2 to 4.3
 ~~~~~~~~~~~~~~~~~~~~~~~

-Please follow :ref:`generic-upgrade-instructions` in order to perform update.
+Please follow :ref:`generic-upgrade-instructions` to upgrade.

 Notable configuration or dependency changes:

-* There are some changes in quality checks, you might want to include them in case you modified the :setting:`CHECK_LIST`.
+* Some changes in quality checks, you might want to include them in case you modified the :setting:`CHECK_LIST`.
 * The source language attribute was moved from project to a component exposed in the API.
-You will need to update :ref:`wlc` if you are using it.
+Upgrade :ref:`wlc` if you are using it.
-* The database migration to 4.3 might take a long time depending on the number of strings you are translating (expect around one hour of migration time per 100,000 source strings).
+* The database migration to 4.3 might take a long time depending on the number of strings you are translating.
+(Expect around one hour of migration time per 100,000 source strings.)
 * There is a change in :setting:`django:INSTALLED_APPS`.
 * There is a new setting :setting:`SESSION_COOKIE_AGE_AUTHENTICATED` which complements :setting:`django:SESSION_COOKIE_AGE`.
 * If you were using :command:`hub` or :command:`lab` to integrate with GitHub or GitLab, you will need to reconfigure this using :setting:`GITHUB_CREDENTIALS` and :setting:`GITLAB_CREDENTIALS`.